Embroidery needles have come a long way from when our ancestors used pieces of sharpened bone to stitch with.

 They have a long eye designed to take thick threads, multiple strands of embroidery floss or wool.
 They come in sizes 18-28.
 You can even buy gold plated needles of this type!

-Chenille needles are thick, strong, sharp needles with an elongated eye for thick fibres and coarse fabrics.
+Chenille needles are thick, sharp needles with an elongated eye for thick fibres and coarse fabrics.
 They are ideal for ribbon embroidery and come in sizes 18-24.

-These are ideal for needlelace work.
-The ballpoint tips slips easily across the pattern without piercing it, and likewise does not pierce the threads making up the lace stitches.
-They have a round point, and are of medium length in sizes 3-9
+The ballpoint tips slip easily across the pattern without piercing it, and likewise do not pierce the threads making up the lace stitches.
+They have a round point and are of medium length in sizes 3-9

-These very long, very thin needles have a very small, long eye and a sharp point.
+These long, thin needles have a tiny, long eye and a sharp point.
 They are fine enough to go through the hole in a seed bead and long enough for many beads to be threaded onto them.
-They are not strong and can bend easily.
-They come in sizes 10-15.

 Whichever type you use, they must be straight and have undamaged tips.

-You can keep your embroidery needles in their original packet or in a specially made needlebook.
+You can keep your embroidery needles in their original packet or in a specially made needle book.
 The traditional strawberry-shaped emery is ideal for keeping the points sharp.